Natalielim/hugo-mock-landing-page-domain-name/content/post/second-post.md

 ---
-title: "Stitched Social Featured in Times of India"
+title: "Stitched Social Times of India Feature"
 date: 2025-02-19
 authors: ["Natalie Lim"]
 description: "Silicon Valley's New Matchmakers Are Betting on AI to Fix What Dating Apps Broke reads the Times of India, India’s most-read English newspaper and the World’s largest-selling English newspaper"